 The game starts off directly before and during the climatic battle of Attack of the Clones, putting you in control of Jedi Master Mace Windu.
 The rest of the game puts you in control of Anakin Skywalker, who, along with Obi-Wan and the rest of the Jedi, uncover a plot by the Seperatists to salvage and exploit the power of the Dark Reaper, an ancient superweapon capable of draining the Force from everything around it.

 - Artifact of Doom: The Dark Reaper, a devastating force-draining superweapon built during the days of the Old Republic.
+The Force Harvester serves as one of its major components.

 - Big Bad: In addition to being one of the leaders of the Confederacy of Independent Systems, Count Dooku is also the mastermind behind the "Rebuild the ancient weapon of mass destruction plot".